ethereumclassic/ethereumclassic.github.io/content/blog/2022-04-01-special-announcement-april-01/index.en.md

 - Klaus Schwab, CEO of the World Economic Forum
 - Mark Zuckerberg, CEO of Facebook
-- Joseph Lubin, former Vice President of Goldman Sachs
 - Ben Bernake, former Chair of the Federal Reserve
 - Craig Wright aka.
 Satoshi Nakamoto, creator of Bitcoin
 - Stefan Tual, former CCO of Ethereum Foundation

-An even number of to authorities has been selected to facilitate dispute resolution.

 The block `133,769,420` has been selected for the upcoming fork, which is expected to arrive at approximately 10:32 UTC on 1st April 2098.